khan1203/Redis_from_Scratch/Single_threaded_TCP_Server_with_Event_Loop/README.md

 ## Redis_from_Scratch
-Here I gonna build in-memory data-store that is - Real REDIS from scratch.
-It is often used as a database, cache, and message broker server.
+Here I gonna build in-memory data-store that is Real Redis-like Server from scratch.
+It is like a database, cache, and message broker server.
 I gonna try to add all these features in it, in sha Allah.

 | Feature                | Description                                                                            |
 | ---------------------- | -------------------------------------------------------------------------------------- |